jaandrle/nodejsscript/docs/README.md

 - `-P`: Outputs objects in **p**rettier format
 - `-R`/`-r`: Starts/Ends **r**ewritable mode (for spinners, progress bars, etc.).
 Mode can be ended with any other `echo` without `-R`.

+There is also partial supports for styling mimic CSS and `console.log` in the web browser.
+See [css](interfaces/EchoFunction.md#css).

 ```js
 // as console.log
 const count = 5;